The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

-# How to Set Up Assignments
+# How to Do Short Response and Coding Assignments

 **Table of Contents:**
 - [What is a SWE Assignment?](#what-is-a-swe-assignment)